-As part of the EUR/QA monthly process, a Utilization Review Tool (see Appendix 99) is used to review documentation standards.
+As part of the EUR/QA monthly process, a Utilization Review Tool (see Appendix 24) is used to review documentation standards.

 All SUPT contracted providers have completed documentation training facilitated by BHS Quality Management clinical staff.
-SUPT clinical staff, in collaboration with Quality Management clinical staff, have revamped and will continue to refine the Site Review and Utilization Review monitoring tools to align with DMC-ODS, Minimum Quality Drug Treatment, and Prevention standards as well as national culturally and linguistically appropriate standards (CLAS).
+SUPT clinical staff, in collaboration with Quality Management clinical staff, have revamped and will continue to refine the Site Review and Utilization Review monitoring tools to align with DMC-ODS, Minimum Quality Drug Treatment Standards, and Prevention standards as well as national culturally and linguistically appropriate standards (CLAS).
 Monitoring tools include:

 - CLAS (Standards 1-15) - Communicate the organization's progress in implementing and sustaining CLAS to all stakeholders, constituents, and the general public.
-California Relay in place to support hearing impaired. - Services are accessible to the disabled at no additional cost. - Materials/devices available to serve persons with disabilities at no charge (e.g., Braille/large print/signing interpreter/wide doors/ramps, etc.)
+California Relay in place to support hearing impaired. - Services are accessible to the disabled at no additional cost. - Materials/devices available to serve persons with disabilities at no charge (e.g., Braille/large print/signing interpreter/wide doors/ramps, etc.) - The Informing Materials are placed in the lobby in English and threshold languages: Arabic, Chinese, Farsi, Hmong, Spanish, Russian, Vietnamese - Personnel Records/Staff training: American with Disabilities Act (ADA) Training, Cultural Competency Training, etc.

-- The Informing Materials are placed in the lobby in English and threshold languages: Arabic, Chinese, Farsi, Hmong, Spanish, Russian, Vietnamese - Personnel Records/Staff training: American with Disabilities Act (ADA) Training, Cultural Competency Training, etc. - Intake/Initial Assessment, the client's cultural and language needs were explored, accommodated (e.g. the use of an interpreter) and documented.
-(Culture can include religion, ethnic/racial background, sexual orientation, gender identity, language, ability/disability, acculturation, etc.) - Treatment Plan Development: the client's cultural and language needs were explored, accommodated (e.g. the use of an interpreter) and documented.
-(Culture can include religion, ethnic/racial background, sexual orientation, gender identity, language, ability/disability, acculturation, etc.) - Re-Assessment/Updated Treatment Plan: Any changes in client's cultural and language needs were accommodated (e.g. the use of an interpreter) and documented.
-(Culture can include religion, ethnic/racial background, sexual orientation, gender identity, language, ability/disability, acculturation, etc.) - Currently, SUPT Program Coordinators and Quality Management staff conduct utilization reviews of client charts mid-year and annually, which is then reviewed with providers.
-This year's goal is to develop a process for peer utilization reviews.
+- Intake/Initial Assessment, the client's cultural and language needs were explored, accommodated (e.g., the use of an interpreter) and documented.
+(Culture can include religion, ethnic/racial background, sexual orientation, gender identity, language, ability/disability, acculturation, etc.) - Treatment Plan Development: the client's cultural and language needs were explored, accommodated (e.g., the use of an interpreter) and documented.
+(Culture can include religion, ethnic/racial background, sexual orientation, gender identity, language, ability/disability, acculturation, etc.) - Re-Assessment/Updated Treatment Plan: Any changes in client's cultural and language needs were accommodated (e.g., the use of an interpreter) and documented.
+(Culture can include religion, ethnic/racial background, sexual orientation, gender identity, language, ability/disability, acculturation, etc.) - Currently, SUPT Program Coordinators and Quality Management staff conduct utilization reviews of client charts annually, which is then reviewed with providers.
+Over this past year, a Utilization Review Committee has been convening on a monthly basis for SUPT and QM staff to provide technical assistance and guidance to contracted providers.